‘Time to pay the price’ for Ryan Giggs, prosecutor tells court

 In his closing speech at Manchester Crown Court, prosecutor Peter Wright QC reiterated there were “two very different Ryan Giggs”.

-He said: “The one who is exposed for public consumption and the Ryan Giggs who exists on occasion behind closed doors.”
+“The one who is exposed for public consumption and the Ryan Giggs who exists on occasion behind closed doors,” he said.

 Mr Wright invited the jury of seven women and five men to conclude the defendant is “not a thing of unalloyed beauty but when the mask slips” is the person capable of the charges he faces.